Austria

 From Europe

 Europe is arguably one of the most well-connected areas for people, where you can get from one point to the next mainly using public transport.
 You can get anywhere by bus or train, most of which have free-onboard WiFi too, so you can sit back and work or just watch the sights as you travel through countries.
-A great place to start is a tool like Rome2Rio, which will show you some basic options to start looking into.
-From here, you’ll get an idea of what the different travel options are to look into independently!

-From Outside of Europe
+From Outside Europe

 Even if you have to fly into Austria, take some time and explore Italy, Slovenia, Hungary, Germany, or any of the countries around Europe!
-You can see the whole world without pinballing from place to place if you move slowly and take one step at a time.
-Don’t sweat it if you need to take a flight, but think about how the rest of your actions are either adding to or subtracting from that carbon impact you’ve made.
+You can see the whole world without pinballing from place to place and adopt a slow travel approach.

 Summary - What To Know About Transportation in Austria